Roman Catholic Diocese of Sorres

 The Diocese of Sorres or Diocese of Sorra (Latin: Dioecesis Sorrensis) was a Roman Catholic diocese located in the village of Borutta in the province of Sassari, northern Sardinia, Italy.
-Erected in the 11th century, it was suppressed in 1503 to the Archdiocese of Sassari.
-Its cathedral was San Pietro di Sorres.
+Established by the 12th century, the diocese was suppressed by Pope Julius II in 1503, and its territory incorporated in the Archdiocese of Sassari.
+The name "Sorres", though not the diocese itself, was revived in 1976 as a titular bishopric.